icopy-site/awesome/docs/awesome/awesome-vue.md

 ### Pull-to-refresh
  - [vue-pull-refresh](https://github.com/lakb248/vue-pull-refresh) - A pull to refresh component for Vue.js 2.0.
- - [vue-pull-to](https://github.com/stackjie/vue-pull-to) - A pull-down refresh and pull-up load more and infinite scroll for Vue.js component.
  - [vue-data-loading](https://github.com/bedlate/vue-data-loading) - Another component for infinite scroll and pull down/up to load data.
  - [vue-quick-loadmore](https://github.com/duyanpeng/vue-quick-loadmore) - A pull-down refresh and pull-up infinite scroll plugin for Vue.